Dynamic Sparse Training with Structured Sparsity: Results

 Unless noted otherwise, we use the same hyperparameter configuration as the original \gls{rigl} method.
 A detailed summary of our hyperparameter settings and training details can be found in \cref{sec:training_details}.
-The modified hyperparameters proposed by \citet{liu_we_2021} may yield higher generalization performance, but a detailed investigation of the hyperparameters for \gls{srigl} is left to future work.

-Unless noted otherwise, we set $\gamma_{sal}$ to 30\% for all \gls{srigl} experimental results.
+We set the ablation threshold, $\gamma_{sal}$, to 30\% for all \gls{srigl} results, except for our \gls{vit} experiments.
 This value was selected based on a hyperparameter sweep performed by training ResNet-18 and Wide ResNet-22 on the CIFAR-10 dataset, see \cref{sec:min_sal_weights_sweep}.